m4ttsch/omscs-notes-notes/computer-networks/applications-video.md

 ## How to Handle Network and User Device Diversity?

-It is important to note that a client’s streaming context can be quite diverse.
+It is important to note that a client's streaming context can be quite diverse.
 For example, the device over which you watch your favorite Netflix show varies, from a small screen smartphone to a large-screen TV.
 A low bitrate looks that looks good on a smartphone may not look that great over the TV.

 Similarly, the network environments over which video streaming happens can be quite diverse.
 For instance, some of you might be watching this lesson over a fixed connection or over a WiFi access point where the Internet speed is high while others might be watching it over a cellular connection or a spotty Internet connection.
 A high bitrate video can be streamed seamless over a high-speed connection but not so without stalls over a spotty Internet connection.